 - Over the counter whitening: Over the counter products, such as whitening strips, whitening toothpaste, and brush-on gels are generally regarded as safe for most smiles.
 However, it’s best to discuss these with your dentist before use.

-Questions to ask your dentist before whitening
+Questions to ask your dentist in Kendall before whitening

 “What is the cause of my discoloration?”
 Often, tooth discoloration is the result of things such as smoking, aging, or drinking coffee.
 However, there may be underlying issues that could be to blame, including decay or other problems.
 If this is the case, the root issues need to be corrected so your smile is healthy for whitening.

 “Will whitening be effective on my current dental work?”
-Bleaching solutions don’t have an effect on composite materials, so if you’ve had crowns, bonding, or other restorations, whitening the surrounding natural teeth could result in a mismatched smile.
+Bleaching solutions don’t have an effect on composite materials, so if you’ve had crowns, dental bonding, or other restorations, whitening the surrounding natural teeth could result in a mismatched smile.

 In conclusion, teeth whitening is a safe, effective solution for a more attractive and youthful smile!
 However, it’s best to talk candidly with your dentist about the options available as well as your smile goals before choosing which whitening solution is best for you.